Replicating encrypted objects (SSE-S3, SSE-KMS, DSSE-KMS, SSE-C) - Amazon Simple Storage Service

 3. Add sample objects to the folder.
 Be sure to choose the encryption option and specify your KMS key to encrypt the objects.

-4. Verify that the example-s3-destination-bucket bucket contains the object replicas and that they are encrypted by using the KMS key that you specified in the configuration.
+4. Verify that the amzn-s3-demo-destination-bucket bucket contains the object replicas and that they are encrypted by using the KMS key that you specified in the configuration.
 For more information, see Getting replication status information.

 For a code example that shows how to add a replication configuration, see Using the AWS SDKs.
 You must modify the replication configuration appropriately.